mehulagg/gitlab_test/doc/development/testing_guide/frontend_testing.md

     .then(done);
 });

-// Bad (use done.fail in asynchronous tests) it('tests a promise', done => {
+// use done.fail in asynchronous tests
+it('tests a promise', done => {
   promise
     .then(data => {